Mc-Zen/zero/README.md

 Features:
 - The new `quan` function provides a new way of defining quantities and units.
 - Zero now adds alt descriptions for all numbers and units for supported languages, see [Accessibility](#accessibility).
-New translations are work, see the [language contribution guide][language contribution guide].
+New translations are welcome, see the [language contribution guide][language contribution guide].

 Rounding:
 - ⚠️ Breaking change: the rounding API was changed to a more comprehensible model and to better reflect common applications.
 Numbers with an uncertainty are by default (`round.follow-uncertainty: true`) rounded to the precision of the uncertainty − we call this _automatic rounding_.
 If no uncertainty is present or `round.follow-uncertainty: false`, _manually rounding_ is applied according to the options `mode` and `precision`.
 The `mode: "uncertainty"` has been removed.